cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 }
 serializer.archive_buffer(texCoordsBuffer);
 ```
 The `*_cached` functions internally either serialize or deserialize the necessary data (in the above example, that would be the content of the returned buffer, i.e. the 2D texture coordinates).
 All `*_cached` functions are designed to integrate well into existing, non-serialized code paths.
 The following code shows a non-serialized way of loading an ORCA scene and creating buffers for positions, indices and texture coordinates.
-The code omits iterating through all materials and just creates buffers for the first mesh of one material.
+The code omits iterating through all materials and just creates buffers for the first mesh that is assigned to the first material returned by `gvk::orca_scene_t::distinct_material_configs_for_all_models`:
 ```
 // Load an ORCA scene from file auto orca = gvk::orca_scene_t::load_from_file(aPathToOrcaScene);